 Don’t drive like a crazy person…

-Drive carefully to avoid wearing out your brakes, tires and clutch.
+Drive smoothly to avoid wearing out your brakes, tires and clutch.
 You can actually save money by driving more carefully and braking more gently.

 Don’t accelerate super hard every time you go to launch the vehicle, as this will burn through more fuel and wear out your motor mounts.